the Tisatsar Newslettr

 Rain Check: A letter from a field agent:

 To a certain extent, this philosophy is learned dependent on geography.
-In the Midwest US, you learn at a young age that when there is a threat of a tornado
+In the Midwest US, you learn at a young age that when there is a threat of a tornado4 or 6+ inches of snow, you cancel outings first and negotiate the terms of a raincheck elsewhen5.

 We have not inquired whether the unexpected March 5th tornado near our offices was related to a magickal spell cast at that event.
 As a reminder, ever since the incident involving a volcano erupting, the Yevaud Newslettr does not publicly endorse, condone, or describe magickal acts.